 Without feedback from your customers, you’d never have the opportunity to change for the better.
 Customers don’t have to complain.
 In fact, many will keep their frustrations bottled up and opt to work with another organization the next time instead.
 The customers who voice their concerns and alert you to possible issues deserve your thanks.
 Practice excellent business phone etiquette, express thanks, and you may just earn yourself a repeat customer.

 It’s not enough to simply sit on the feedback you’ve gathered, or to thank customers for their insight.
-Instead, honor customer feedback by taking action as soon as possible.
+Instead, honor customer feedback and demonstrate that you are committed to providing great service by taking action as soon as possible.
 Sit down with stakeholders and map out solutions to the issues you’re hearing about from customers.
 There may not be a clear path to success, but simply working through the possibilities will highlight your options moving forward.
 For extra impact, consider looping your customers into the changes you make.
 They’ll be pleased to know you took their concerns seriously.

 There’s no one size fits all solution for turning criticism into opportunity.
 Instead, each piece of feedback represents a new path you can take towards a better customer experience.
 Need help implementing that experience?
 MAP Communications is the ultimate partner in customer communications.
 Give our call center customer support experts the chance to transform the way you do business.
 Get started by setting up your free trial now!